 Since those early days more than three thousand students have passed through its doors.
 Their lives have been shaped and influenced by the education they received there.
 The Christian Brothers left in 1986 and the school became a Diocesan College under the patronage of the Bishop of Meath, changing its name to St. Mary’s Diocesan School.

 The school itself has undergone dramatic developments since those early days, moving beyond its prefabricated buildings to the present school which was eventually built and finished in two stages, in 1995 and 2000 and added to with our new monastery building which was completed in 2015, providing two additional science labs, a new art room and a music room, alongside an office, staffroom and storage space for each new room.
-Today St. Mary’s Diocesan School has a student population that is ever growing at 848 students for 2018/2019 and it continues to serve the town of Drogheda as well as the surrounding areas faithfully.
+Today St. Mary’s Diocesan School has a student population that is ever growing at over 850 students for 2020/21 and it continues to serve the town of Drogheda as well as the surrounding areas faithfully.